 *In some circumstances it could be a similar job but on the same or better terms and conditions.

 It is so important to follow the law in this area.
-If you don’t you could find yourself with a hugely expensive discrimination claim.
+If you don’t, not only could you find yourself with a very unhappy employee, you could also a face an expensive discrimination claim.
 There is no limit to the amount of compensation that can be awarded for discrimination.
-Besides, if you treat your employees well, they are much more likely to want to return to work.
+In any event, if you treat your employees well, they are much more likely to want to return to work.

-We will clearly explain your employee’s rights to you.
-We will provide simple, easy to follow correspondence and procedures, clearly written in plain English.
-We will help you to act legally and maintain a good relationship with your employee.
+We will clearly explain your employee’s rights.
+We will also provide simple, easy to follow correspondence and procedures, written in plain English.
+That way, we can help you to act legally and maintain a good relationship with your employee.

 It’s not just pregnant employees who have the right to time off for family matters.
-Employees are also entitled to time off for paternity leave, parental leave, adoption leave and dependent’s leave.
+Employees are also entitled to other types of family leave:

-In April 2015, Shared Parental Leave was introduced.
-Mothers and primary adopters can choose to come back to work early from maternity leave or adoption leave.
-Their unused leave can be converted into Shared Parental leave.
-This leave can then be swapped between the two partners.
+Shared Parental Leave allows mothers and primary adopters to choose to come back to work early from maternity or adoption leave.
+Their unused leave can be converted into Shared Parental Leave, then shared or swapped between the two partners.

 Whatever family leave your employee wants to take, we can talk you through their rights and show you how to plan for their absence.
-We will help you introduce easy steps to encourage them return to work.
-We will also review your beneﬁts package and suggest cost effective ways to help your employees.
+There are steps you can take to encourage your valued team member to return to work.

 We are proud to be associated with Taxing Nannies, who specialise in payroll services for families that employ people directly, such as nannies or carers.
 They have produced an excellent guide to childcare options which any new or expectant parent would benefit from reading.
 If you would like a copy, please contact us.